alpha-dragon-org/dragon-module1-tokeninfo/README.md

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
 This initial release includes four data-modules, and the module of focus for this bounty is:

-**1. Token Info/Security:**
+**1. Token Info**
 - Basic token information such as ticker, age, market cap, and number of holders.
 - Basic security metrics such as mint authority revoked, freeze authority revoked, and locked liquidity pool.

-Soon, Developers will contribute modules to Dragon based on what they think is important for traders to know about a token while trading in the trenches.
+Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

 ---